-At OLFA, we continually strive to lead with our core values and beliefs that enable our users to develop their full potential, to bring their full self to their work as makers, professionals, and more to engage in a world of diversity and inclusion.
-Congratulations to the 2019 recipients as you make our community stronger.
+At OLFA, we continually strive to lead with our core values and beliefs that enable our users to develop their full potential, to bring their full selves to their work as makers and professionals, and to engage in a world of diversity and inclusion.
+Congratulations to the 2019 recipients.
+We applaud you as you continue to make our community stronger.

 For 16 years, Bright Hopes has worked to support marginalized communities.
-Our QuiltWORKS program began 9 years ago and takes us weekly to Little Flower Children’s Residence in Wading River, NY.
+Our QuiltWORKS program began nine years ago and takes us weekly to Little Flower Children’s Residence in Wading River, NY.
 Here we work with youth, ages 8-18, from a wide variety of backgrounds and difficult histories.
-Our volunteers help them to choose fabrics, use rotary cutters, rulers, and mats, and sewing machines, and complete their own quilt.
-Participants ultimately choose to either keep their finished quilt or give it away to someone in their life who has supported them. http://www.brighthopes.org
+Our volunteers help them to choose fabrics, use rotary cutters, rulers, and mats, and sewing machines to complete their own quilt.
+Participants ultimately choose to either keep their finished quilt or give it away to someone in their life who has supported them.

 We create Comfort Kits for local fire and sheriffs departments.
 These Comfort Kits provide “Hugs” for children in crisis situations through a stuffie swaddled with a quilt.
 They have a quilt to hug them and a stuffie for them to hug.
 We welcome anyone who wants to join us and teach them how to quilt even if they have never touched a sewing machine.

 I’m a new quilt shop who is partnering with a local high school.
 The kids in their International Baccalaureate program have to do a certain number of community service hours per year.
 This year will be the first time a community sewing group is offered.
 We will be sewing quilts to benefit a local 501c, House Next Door.
 They provide therapy to all the children in the two neighboring counties who have been sexually assaulted.
 We’re also going to be making bags to gift to the older children in the local foster system so they have something of their own since so many of them go from house to house with nothing more than a black trash bag.